at527/Pstat120b-hw4/hw4.md

 : The difference between the expected value of the estimates to the actual value of what's being estimated.

 Mean square error
-: the average of the square of the distance between the estimator and its target parameter.
+: The average of the square of the distance between the estimator and its target parameter.
 Used to determine how well the estimator estimates the parameter.

 Absolute Error
-: TODO
+: The differene between the estimator and the actual value of the parameter.

 Unbiased
-: TODO
+: When the difference between the estimator and the parameter being estimated.

 Consistent
-: TODO
+: An estimator is consistent when as the number of samples approaches infinity, the

 ---